loewen-behold/Tableau-Project/README.md

 #### Chosen Project: Option 2 --> V) Causes of Death - Our World In Data

 My goal is to use the Causes of Death database, along with a few other sources in order to gain some insight and answer the following questions:
-1. Does gdp (a measure of economic "health") of a country/region play a role in the number of deaths observed and mortality rate in that country/region?
-I hypothesize that the higher the gdp, the lower the mortality rate.
+1. Does GDP (a measure of economic "health") of a country/region play a role in the number of deaths observed and mortality rate in that country/region?
+I hypothesize that the higher the GDP, the lower the mortality rate.
 2. Are there any outlier regions or countries that break this hypothesis?
-3. What are the most common causes of death in countries that have a higher gdp and in those that have a lower gdp.
+3. What are the most common causes of death in countries that have a higher GDP and in those that have a lower GDP.
 Are there reasons for this?
 4. Determine what the fastest growing causes of death are in particular countries - mainly North American countries (which have the highest regional GDP in the world).

 ## Process